rabbitmq/rabbitmq-delayed-message-exchange/README.md

 specify exchange types provided by plugins.
 Note that this argument is **required** and **must** refer to an **existing exchange type**.

+## Limitations

+Mandatory flag is not supported by this exchange: we cannot be sure that at the future publishing point in time

+ * there is at least one queue we can route to
+ * the original connection is still around to send a `basic.return` to

 ## Disabling the Plugin ##

 You can disable this plugin by calling `rabbitmq-plugins disable